 - Paul McKeown

-In the field of academic writing, he is co-author of Keane & McKeown, The Modern Law of Evidence (Oxford University Press), which is now in its eleventh edition.
-This is a leading text on the law of evidence which has been cited with approval in appellate courts in the UK and Commonwealth and by the International Criminal Tribunal (Rwanda).
+In the field of academic writing, he is co-author of Keane & McKeown, The Modern Law of Evidence (Oxford University Press), which is now in its 13th edition.
+This is a leading text on the law of evidence and has been cited with approval by appellate courts in the UK and Commonwealth and by the International Criminal Tribunal (Rwanda).
 He is a member of the Criminal Law Review's case commentary team and has written many commentaries on evidence cases.